hhomsi/blockchain-developer-bootcamp-final-project/Dependencies.md

 - npm install @truffle/hdwallet-provider
 - npm install dotenv
 - register for a free account on Infura, and creat a new project
-- (installing truffle, node , npm, ...)
+- (installing truffle, ganache-cli, node , npm, ...)
 The MetaMask Extension downloaded.
-Node.js Downloaded and Installed npm install npm install @metamask-onboarding
+Node.js Downloaded and Installed npm install truffle

+web3.js
+npm install @metamask-onboarding

 -in Migration Folder, add a new file: 2_deploy_contracts.js // no need